FortechRomania/js-team-showcase/showcase/nginx.md

 #### Main configuration blocks
 * http - main configuration from the `nginx.conf` file; in this block the universal configuration is done.
-* server - block that contains all the configuration for the virtual server;
+* server - block that contains all the configuration for the virtual server.
 * listen - describes addresses and ports that accept connection with the server.
 In this block can be defined one of the following:

-- an ip/address/port combination,
+    - an ip/address/port combination
-- a lone IP what will listen the default port 80,
+    - a lone IP what will listen the default port 80
-- a lone port that will listen every address on that port,
+    - a lone port that will listen every address on that port
-- a path to other unix socket.
+    - a path to other unix socket

 * server_name - indicates all server names.
 With this block you can define several names for your server.
 Keep in mind that the  1st name listed is the primary name.
-The server can be a string that can contain `*`, `~`, or regex;
+The server can be a string that can contain `*`, `~`, or regex.
-* ssl_certificate & ssl_certificate_key - blocks applicable for https; they indicate the paths to ssl certificates;
+* ssl_certificate & ssl_certificate_key - blocks applicable for https; they indicate the paths to ssl certificates.
-* error_log, access_log - blocks used to indicate the path where logs will be stored;
+* error_log, access_log - blocks used to indicate the path where logs will be stored.
-* location - block with config used for handling requests for different resources and URIs for the parent server;
+* location - block with config used for handling requests for different resources and URIs for the parent server.
 * gzip - block used for on-the-fly gzip compression to limit the amount of bandwidth used and speed up some transfers.
 This block can be configured in such matter that only files bigger than a certain size are included in the gzip compression - only relevant compression is done and the transfer process is done rapidly.
-* root - sets the root directory for requests;
+* root - sets the root directory for requests.
-* index - defines what will be used as index; it is nested inside location for internal redirect;
+* index - defines what will be used as index; it is nested inside location for internal redirect.
-* proxy_pass - if specified inside a location, this directive passed a request to an HTTP proxied server;
+* proxy_pass - if specified inside a location, this directive passed a request to an HTTP proxied server.
-* try_files - checks the existence of files in the specified order and uses the first found file for request processing; the processing is performed in the current context;
+* try_files - checks the existence of files in the specified order and uses the first found file for request processing; the processing is performed in the current context.
 * alias: defines a replacement for the specified location.

 #### Configuration example